mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 But the are explored in more detail in the following section. -->
 <!-- For example in this iteration, x is authentic, -->

-In this study, a high degree of authenticity made possible, in a material sense, by the digital nature of the learning resources in that beyond a general purpose computer, no prohibitive equipment is needed.
+In the activities of study, a high degree of authenticity made possible, in a material sense, by the digital nature of the learning resources.
+Beyond a general purpose computer, no prohibitive equipment is needed.
 However, in terms of complexity of tools use, careful shepherding is involved to screen participants from overly complex processes and tools.
 The next section examines impact of relatively authentic toolset and also explores some of the limitations to authenticity, justifies these choices, and explores impact of these choices.

 It is of value to briefly discussion the value of these missions in relation to drama process theory and play theory.
-I first encountered these kinds of secret misisons in a session which explored game design theory via creating a game collaboratively. [^2]
+I first encountered these kinds of secret misisons in a session which explored game design theory via creating a game collaboratively. [^1]

 The secret missions encourage various forms of disruptive play, griefing of playing against the game [@bakioglu_spectacular_2008; @bartle_hearts_nodate].
 While this increases enagement for some learners the process also suffered the same bleed from acceptable cheekiness and play which explores boundaries, to mildly distruptive ones which in this context involved frustration and wasted time for other users.